Stevie Snow

 If your tone calls for it, feel free to give your blog posts a casual touch of humor with relevant GIFs and memes.
 They show readers that you have an approachable, human side — and you might even be cool enough to be up-to-date on the internet’s latest trends.

 GIFs and memes are also easy visuals to consume, making them helpful elements when you’re trying to convey a specific emotion or feeling.
+Their quick-fire impact demonstrates the importance of visual content in evoking instant emotional responses.

 Best practice: Read your audience.
 GIFs and memes can come off tacky or offensive if you use the wrong ones or if they don’t resonate with your usual crowd.
+When used thoughtfully, they can humanise your brand while keeping things light

 Videos